 *Disclosure: This post may contain affiliate links.
 I am a participant in the Amazon Associates Program as well as other affiliate programs and may earn a commission on qualifying purchases made after clicking links from this site.
 There is never any additional cost to you.
 For more information, please consult my Disclosure Policy.

 There’s something special about the allure of visiting the Amazon.
 Truly one of mother Earth’s natural wonders, the river and the rainforest call to our wild and adventurous side.
 A visit is something to be crossed off your travel goals, life goals, bucket, or whatever you want to call it list.

-Even if you don’t choose to rough it and go on a trek deep into the forest, Leticia makes for a great place to visit and offers the luxury of seeing the river and the forest.
+Even if you don’t choose to rough it and go on a trek deep into the forest, Leticia makes for a great place to visit and offers the opportunity of experiencing the natural wonder of the Amazon River and rainforest.
 If you do decide to visit Leticia, read on.
-In this travel guide to Leticia, you will learn how to get there, available accommodations, and what to do, where to stay, travel tips, and a packing list for Leticia, Colombia.
+In this travel guide to Leticia, you will learn how to get there, what to do, where to stay, travel tips, and a packing list for Leticia, Colombia.

 How to Get to Leticia

 Leticia is isolated from the rest of Colombia, sitting at the very edge of the borders with Brazil and Peru.
 In fact, in the early 1930s, the area’s populace, feeling disconnected from the rest of the country, actually defected to Peru, setting off a short conflict between the two countries.
 While it remains part of Colombia today, there is still no road through the jungle to Leticia.
 To reach it, you have to fly from Bogotá or take a boat from Peru or Brazil.

 The Colombian airlines LATAM and Avianca both offer daily flights to Leticia out of Bogotá.
 While you’ll have to check your dates, flights are usually very reasonably priced.